ProgramUtvikling/web-course-sogndal-may-2016/README.md

-# web-course-sogndal-may-2016
+# webkurs-mai-2016-sogndal
-Instructors playground from the course
+Instructor's playground from the course